-In the not too distant past, women were expected to stay at home to maintain domestic bliss and raise the children, while the men went out to earn the money.
-Fast forward 50 years and now, women are working just as much as men (albeit with a gender pay gap), but also still doing the large majority of work at home and for the family.
+In the not too distant past, mothers were expected to stay at home to maintain domestic bliss and raise the children, while the fathers went out to earn the money.
+Fast forward 50 years and now, we’re working just as much as men (albeit with a gender pay gap), but also still doing the large majority of work at home and for the family.

 In 2016, according to the Office for National Statistics, women did almost 60% more unpaid work than men.
 The study showed that on average, men did 16 hours a week of unpaid work, which included adult care and child care, laundry and cleaning.
 This was compared to 26 hours a week of unpaid work done by women.

 These figures didn’t include the mental and emotional labour of ‘worry work’ – so called because women often occupy the role of residential worrier.
 They notice when food needs buying, clothes need replacing, they stay on top of doctor’s appointments, they schedule after school activities and arrange playdates, they remember birthdays and buy gifts, the list goes on…

 “Work like you haven’t got children and be a mother as though you don’t have a job.”

 This is a lot of work to stay on top of.
 It’s no wonder that things might slip sometimes.
 When it comes to feeling guilty about not managing this huge workload seamlessly, the first step towards freeing yourself from guilt is realising that it’s not your personal failure to keep up – the system is stacked against you!

 There are ways to prioritise, delegate and manage the heavy workload of motherhood, just like with any other workload!
 Here are some top tips for shaking it off: